How to stop your child from whingeing

 1. Focus on filling your child’s ‘needs bucket’ during the day.
 What is under the whingeing behaviour?
 Is it attention?
 How can you connect with your child and give them attention during the day so they aren’t needing it later in the evening when you are busy?
 Spending 20 minutes a day stepping into your child’s world and engaging in an activity they enjoy can be enough to fill this need.

 2. Connect to your child’s emotions.
-When a child is whingeing, they’ll be in their emotional brain.
+When children whinge, they’re in their emotional brain.
 When in this brain, it’s very easy for them to become dysregulated and escalate, which is why we always need to validate and listen to them before moving them into a boundary.
-Remember, we must always connect to their emotion before redirecting their behaviour.
-You can use emotion coaching in four simple steps: 1) acknowledge they are struggling with a problem or emotion; 2) validate and empathise with their emotions; 3) normalise their frustration or hurt; and finally, 4) thank them for sharing with you how they are feeling.
+It’s important to connect with your child’s emotions before addressing their behaviour.
+One helpful technique is emotion coaching, which involves four simple steps: first, acknowledge that your child is struggling with a problem or emotion; second, validate and empathise with their feelings; third, normalise their frustration or hurt; and finally, thank them for sharing their feelings with you.

 1. Teach them about “asked and answered”.
 This term was coined by psychologist Lynn Lott who wrote the book Positive Discipline.
 It’s a technique to stop the cycle of repetitive lecturing and the power struggle when a child wants a different answer.
 How does it work?